 To allow us to create happiness and contentment by offering “wonderful dreams, moving experiences, delight and contentment” the OLC Group is dedicated to maintaining and enhancing the safety of our attractions and to achieving the highest standards of safety and quality.

 - The OLC Group shall comply with all statutory safety regulations and internal safety standards.

 - The OLC Group shall work to improve the safety of the facilities and procedures for the operation of attractions.

 - The OLC Group shall maintain operational safety at all times to continue to provide the ultimate show experience.

 - The OLC Group shall train all employees to actively incorporate our safety procedures into their work.

 The Role of Audits and Communication in Safety Management

-Internal checks are carried out on an ongoing basis by the Safety & Show Quality Assurance Department, which verifies facilities whether maintenance for attractions is being carried out according to standards, and the Operation Management Department, which verifies or confirms assets whether staff is carrying out operations reliably and in accordance with the manuals.
+Internal checks are carried out on an ongoing basis by the Safety & Show Quality Assurance Department, which verifies whether facilities maintenance for attractions is being carried out according to the standards, and the Operation Management Department, which verifies or confirms assets and whether the staff is carrying out operations reliably and in accordance with the manuals.